great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 datasource = context.sources.add_pandas(name="my_pandas_datasource")
 ```

-### 3. Read your source data into a Pandas Dataframe
+### 3. Read your source data into a Pandas DataFrame

-For this example, we will read a `.parquet` file into a Pandas Dataframe.
+For this example, we will read a parquet file into a Pandas DataFrame.
 We will then leverage Pandas to create a set of sampled data, which we will use in the rest of this guide.

-The code to create the Pandas Dataframe we are using in this guide is defined with:
+The code to create the Pandas DataFrame we are using in this guide is defined with:

 ```python title="Python code"
 import Pandas as pd